sneha-chowd/MAGinator-COMP383/README.md

 ```

 ## Output
-For the purposes of our analysis, the most helpful output files are:
+For the purposes of our analysis, the most helpful output files to determine strain relationships are:
 * RAxML_bestTree.t__SGB10068.StrainPhlAn4.tre - a Newick formatted Phylogenetic Tree of phylogenetic relationships between the dominant _E. coli_ strain identified in each sample
   * iTOL (https://itol.embl.de/) was used to visualize the Phylogenetic Tree
 * t__SGB10068.polymorphic - statistics on the polymorphic site

-All expected output is included in the output folder.
+All expected output for the analysis of our is included in the output folder.